MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 ### -AuditOwner
 The AuditOwner parameter specifies the mailbox operations to log for mailbox owners as part of mailbox audit logging.
 Valid values include:

-- None (This is the default value in on-premises Exchange 2010, Exchange 2013, and Exchange 2016)
+- None (This is the default value in Exchange 2010, Exchange 2013, and Exchange 2016.)

-- AddFolderPermissions (Available only in Exchange 2019 and the cloud-based service)
+- AddFolderPermissions (Available only in Exchange 2019 and the cloud-based service.)

-- ApplyRecord (Available only in the cloud-based service)
+- ApplyRecord (Available only in the cloud-based service.)

 - Create

+- FolderBind (Available only in Exchange 2013.)

 - HardDelete

-- MailboxLogin
+- MailboxLogin (Available only in Exchange 2016, Exchange 2019, and the cloud-based service.)

+- MessageBind (Available only in Exchange 2013.)

-- ModifyFolderPermissions (Available only in Exchange 2019 and the cloud-based service)
+- ModifyFolderPermissions (Available only in Exchange 2019 and the cloud-based service.)

 - Move

 - MoveToDeletedItems

-- RecordDelete (Available only in the cloud-based service)
+- RecordDelete (Available only in the cloud-based service.)

-- RemoveFolderPermissions (Available only in Exchange 2019 and the cloud-based service)
+- RemoveFolderPermissions (Available only in Exchange 2019 and the cloud-based service.)

 - SoftDelete

 - Update

-- UpdateFolderPermissions (Available only in the cloud-based service; Enabled by default)
+- UpdateFolderPermissions (Available only in the cloud-based service; enabled by default.)

-- UpdateCalendarDelegation (Available only in the cloud-based service; Enabled by default)
+- UpdateCalendarDelegation (Available only in the cloud-based service; enabled by default.)

-- UpdateInboxRules (Available only in the cloud-based service; Enabled by default)
+- UpdateInboxRules (Available only in the cloud-based service; enabled by default.)

 To enter multiple values and overwrite any existing entries, use the following syntax: \<value1\>,\<value2\>,...\<valueN\>.
 If the values contain spaces or otherwise require quotation marks, you need to use the following syntax: "\<value1\>","\<value2\>",..."\<valueN\">.